 Figure 7-1 shows the existing truck routes, restrictions, and local generators within Billings.
+Exhibit 7.3 illustrates a truck passing through the roundabout at Shiloh Road and Shiloh Crossings intersection on the western part of Billings.
 As shown in Figure 7-1, the study area is served by Interstate 90, Interstate 94, US Route 87, US Route 312, and Montana Route 3.
-Billings lies along the Camino Real Corridor, a high priority corridor on the National Highway System and part of the North American Free Trade Agreement
+Billings lies along the Camino

-(NAFTA) that connects Canada, United States, and Mexico.
+Real Corridor, a high priority corridor on the National Highway System and part of the North American Free Trade Agreement (NAFTA) that connects Canada, United States, and Mexico.
 In Montana, the Camino Real Corridor follows Interstate 90 from Buffalo, WY to Billings, MT, then continues north on Montana Route 3, US Route 12, US Route 191, US Route 87 to Interstate 15 at Great Falls and continues from Great Falls on Interstate 15 to the Canadian border.
 Truck traffic within Billings plays a critical part in the economic vitality and movement of commerce throughout the state, country, and world.